mikael-johnsson/the-garage-sale/README.md

 # The Garage Sale
-The Garage Sale is a trading game - the user visits a garage sale and tries to trade up from thumbtack to the highest valuble item.
+The Garage Sale is a trading game - the user visits a garage sale and tries to trade up from thumbtack to the highest valuble item - the telescope.
 There are no prices at the garage sale, the user must figure out which items the vendors are most likely to be willing to trade.